yoonsikp/csc301-java-pizza-parlour/README.md

 # The Project Processes

 We first read over the specifications of the assignment paying close attention to details.
 Then we made a UML diagram detailing the classes and methods and the interactions between them.
-We will insert a photo here.
+We have included an image of our original UML diagram in the root directory of this project.
 This proved to be a very helpful artifact, as throughout our coding experience, we refered back to the diagram many times, making changes to it and sharing the changes with one another.
 Making this diagram definitely cut the amount of time we would have spent doing the project in half.
 It also allowed us both to be on the same page throughout the process.

 Then we split up the functionality into tasks.